s-nakaoka/choreonoid-doc/en/simulation/howto-use-controller.rst

 In this way, a robot cannot even stand still without a controller.
 So what we need first for a robot is a controller.
 To make it walk and work, we need a certain level of controller that can support such actions.

-Selecton of Controller Item Type
+Selection of Controller Item Type
 ----------------------------------

 In Choreonoid, controllers are introduced by "Controller Item".
 A controller item is an abstract item type that defines the base of outputs and inputs.
 Actually, an item type that inherits this is used.
 Generally speaking, the controller itself is implemented separately from the controller item.
 So we have to prepare it as well.